acejordin/SecretSanta/README.md

 # Secret Santa

-After handing out who has who for this years secret santa, do you ever get sick of hearing "But I had John last year!"?
+After handing out who has who for this years' secret santa, do you ever get sick of hearing "But I had John last year!"?

 Then boy howdy is this the app for you.